Degenerate fourfold Massey products over arbitrary fields: Introduction

 A fundamental and difficult problem in Galois theory is to characterize those profinite groups which are realizable as absolute Galois groups of fields.
 The first result in this direction is due to Artin and Schreier, who proved that the only non-trivial finite subgroups of an absolute Galois group are cyclic of order $2$.
 The structure of absolute Galois groups of general fields has been investigated by a large number of authors.
 The highlights of this theory are the study of projective profinite groups, pseudo-algebraically closed fields, the $p$-descending series and the $p$-Zassenhaus series, where $p$ is a prime number.

 Another approach to this problem is to find constraints on the cohomology of absolute Galois groups.
 The most spectacular development in this direction is the proof of the Bloch--Kato Conjecture by Rost and Voevodsky.
-This gives very strong restrictions on the mod $p$ cohomology of an absolute Galois group: it admits a presentation with generators in degree $1$ and relations in degree $2$.
+This gives very strong restrictions on the mod $p$ cohomology of the absolute Galois group of a field of characteristic not $p$ and containing a primitive $p$-th root of unity: it admits a presentation with generators in degree $1$ and relations in degree $2$.

-Let $p$ be a prime number, $F$ be a field, and $\Gamma_F$ be the absolute Galois group of $F$.
-For all $n\geq 3$ and $\chi_1,\dots,\chi_n\in H^1(F,\Z/p\Z )$, we denote by $\ang{\chi_1,\dots,\chi_n}\subset H^2(F,\Z/p\Z )$ the Massey product of $\chi_1,\dots,\chi_n$; see \Cref{preliminaries} for the definition.
+Let $p$ be a prime number, let $F$ be a field, and let $\Gamma_F$ be the absolute Galois group of $F$.
+For all $n\geq 3$ and all $\chi_1,\dots,\chi_n\in H^1(F,\Z/p\Z )$, we denote by $\ang{\chi_1,\dots,\chi_n}\subset H^2(F,\Z/p\Z )$ the Massey product of $\chi_1,\dots,\chi_n$; see \Cref{preliminaries} for the definition.
 We say that $\ang{\chi_1,\dots,\chi_n}$ is defined if it is non-empty, and that it vanishes if it contains $0$.
-In \cite{hopkins2015splitting}, Hopkins and Wickelgren proved that all Massey products vanish when $n=3$, $p=2$ and $F$ is a number field.
-This was later generalized to the case when the field $F$ is arbitrary by Min\'{a}\v{c} and T\^{a}n \cite{minac2017triple}.
-Inspired by these results, Min\'{a}\v{c} and T\^{a}n \cite{minac2015kernel} made the following conjecture.
+In \cite{hopkins2015splitting}, Hopkins and Wickelgren proved that all defined Massey products vanish when $n=3$, $p=2$ and $F$ is a number field.
+In \cite{minac2017triple}, Min\'{a}\v{c} and T\^{a}n generalized this result to the case when the field $F$ is arbitrary, and formulated the following conjecture.